ACP in the Research-Verification Loop

 Integrated Architecture

-ACP as Nexus Agent Communication Backbone
+ACP as neXus Agent Communication Backbone

-Agent Roles Mapped to Nexus Tools
+Agent Roles

-Nexus Tool Agent Role ACP Communication Pattern
+neXus Tool Agent Role ACP Communication Pattern

 search_kg Scout Agent ACP tool call to LLM; LLM returns structured KG query result